You’ve got a steady paycheck from your 9 to 5 job and that’s cool.

 While being a photographer may seem like an active income business, it’s actually not.
 Photographers don’t only make money from taking photographs.
 They sell them too.

-Stock image sites, magazines, and canvas printing for their clients are some of the ways you can make the big bucks in the photography biz.
+Stock image sites, magazines, and canvas printing for your clients are some of the ways you can make the big bucks in the photography biz.
 All you need is a great camera to get started.

 Jacob Hakobyan makes passive income with his photography business Shotlife Studio.
 He shares, “Having profound business education and what some may consider as very stable office jobs, we felt that we had the potential to do more.
 Not financially, but spiritually.
 As a brother-sister-husband trio, we started Shotlife Studio simply because we all had a common love for photography, and there was an added thrill of leading a business of our own.
 With our CPA knowledge coming to aid, we prepared a clear strategy on the growth of the business and managed to double our profits from year to year, reaching a five-figure side income.“